wgroeneveld/opbtest/README.md

 Both executables should be in your `$PATH`.
 The simulator will behave different compared to the actual hardware, so be aware that a set of green tests will not guarantee your code to work when deployed.

+### Installation

+Use pip: `pip install opbtest`

+Prerequirements:

+1. Python 3.x.
+Tested and written in Python 3.6
+2. The command `opbsam` should be installed.
+(See above)
+3. The command `opbsim` should be installed.
+(See above)

 ### API Documentation

+Start by subclassing from `OpbTestCase` instead of unittest's usual `TestCase` (you can still use all methods defined here, it's subclassed too.)
+Your IDE should recognize methods starting with `test_` as a unit test.
+For more information, consult the [Python 3 unittest framework documentation](https://docs.python.org/3/library/unittest.html).

 #### Loading your Assembly